skiselev/easy_z80/README.md

   * Top silkscreen: RR1 reference and value are not visible.
 It should read "RR1, 4.7k"
   * Bottom silkscreen on JP1 and JP2 covers the trace connections, so they are not easily visible
   * Bottom silkscreen: No project URL.
 Should be [github.com/skiselev/easy_z80](https://github.com/skiselev/easy_z80)
   * Board will not reset when C15 is populated.
-Workaround: Do not populate this capacitor.
+Workaround: Do not populate this capacitor

+## Wishlist
+* Add pull-ups on the data bus to support extension boards that were not designed for Z80 interrupt mode 2